lblod/db-cleanup-service/README.md

 - `cleanup:selectPattern`: the pattern to match; resource to be deleted should be named `?resource`.
 This is used in COUNT queries and the cleanup query (a `DELETE...WHERE` query).
 Needs to specified in conjunction with `cleanup:deletePattern`.
 - `cleanup:deletePattern`: the pattern to be deleted.
 Needs to specified in conjuntion with `cleanup:selectPattern`.
 - `cleanup:cronPattern` (optional): a cron pattern to schedule the job execution.
 If not provided, the default pattern will be used.
-- `cleanup:randomQuery`: If a random query just needs exection; specify the query here.
+- `cleanup:randomQuery`: If a random query needs exection, specify the query here.
 Mutually exclusive with other patterns.
 These jobs are located in `http://mu.semte.ch/graphs/public` graph, and additional migrations can be added to the migration folder of your stack or directly through your SPARQL editor.

 For example: